 \section{Abstract}

 Quantum machine learning (QML) has been identified as one of the key fields that could reap advantages from near-term quantum devices, next to optimization and quantum chemistry.
 Research in this area has focused primarily on variational quantum algorithms (VQAs), and several proposals to enhance supervised, unsupervised and reinforcement learning (RL) algorithms with VQAs have been put forward.
 Out of the three, RL is the least studied and it is still an open question whether VQAs can be competitive with state-of-the-art classical algorithms based on neural networks (NNs) even on simple benchmark tasks.
-In this work, we introduce a training method for parametrized quantum circuits (PQCs) to solve RL tasks for discrete and continuous state spaces based on the deep Q-learning algorithm.
-To evaluate our model, we use it to solve two benchmark environments from the OpenAI Gym, Frozen Lake and Cart Pole.
-We provide insight into why the performance of a VQA-based Q-learning algorithm crucially depends on the observables of the quantum model and show how to choose suitable observables based on the RL task at hand.
-We compare the performance of our model to that of a NN for agents that need similar time to convergence, and find that our quantum model needs approximately one-third of the parameters of the classical model to solve the Cart Pole environment in a similar number of episodes on average.
-We also show how recent separation results between classical and quantum agents for policy gradient RL can be adapted to quantum Q-learning agents, which yields a quantum speed-up for Q-learning.
+In this work, we introduce a training method for parametrized quantum circuits (PQCs) that can be used to solve RL tasks for discrete and continuous state spaces based on the deep Q-learning algorithm.
+We investigate which architectural choices for quantum Q-learning agents are most important for successfully solving certain types of environments by performing ablation studies for a number of different data encoding and readout strategies.
+We provide insight into why the performance of a VQA-based Q-learning algorithm crucially depends on the observables of the quantum model and show how to choose suitable observables based on the learning task at hand.
+To compare our model against the classical DQN algorithm, we perform an extensive hyperparameter search of PQCs and NNs with varying numbers of parameters.
+We confirm that similar to results in classical literature, the architectural choices and hyperparameters contribute more to the agents' success in a RL setting than the number of parameters used in the model.
+Finally, we show when recent separation results between classical and quantum agents for policy gradient RL can be extended to inferring optimal Q-values in restricted families of environments.
 This work paves the way towards new ideas on how a quantum advantage may be obtained for real-world problems in the future.